The ANZ Championship

 Netball NZ and Netball Australia joined forces in 2008 to create the most exciting netball competition in the world: the ANZ Championship.
 The series showcases trans-tasman netball rivalry at its best, providing an unparalleled competition for elite players, coaches, administrators and officials in both countries.
 The ANZ Championship marks an exciting time for Australasian netball as it rapidly establishes itself as one of the best sporting competitions in the world.

 There are ten teams competing, five from Australia and five from New Zealand.
 The competition features 14 weeks of round robin competition, plus three weeks of play offs.
-The 2013 series begins in March with the hotly contested final series being played out in early July.
-All 69 matches are televised live on SKY and will be played on Saturdays, Sundays and Mondays.
+The Competition starts in March with the hotly contested final series being played out in early June.
+All matches are televised live on SKY and will be played on Saturdays, Sundays and Mondays.
+Selected matched are featured on Maori TV.

 The Central Pulse

 The Central Pulse are a New Zealand netball team based in Wellington that compete in the trans-Tasman ANZ Championship.
-The Central Pulse franchise covers the Central Netball Zone region, stretching from Gisborne across to Taranaki and down to Wellington.
-The central franchise area has the largest catchment in New Zealand with 38,000 netball players including 11,500 secondary school players.
+The Central Pulse franchise covers the Netball Central Zone region, stretching from Hawke's Bay across to Taranaki and down to Wellington.
+The zone has the largest catchment in New Zealand with 38,000 netball players including 11,500 secondary school players and is governed by the Netball Central Zone Inc Board.

 Netball Central Zone Board